 - Hardware assets are tracked through serial numbers.
 Oracle part numbers are electronically recorded on all cards, modules, and mother boards, and can be used for inventory purposes.

-In addition to the basic security principles, Oracle Exadata Database Machine addresses survivability, defense in depth, least privilege, and accountability.
-Oracle Exadata Database Machine delivers a well-integrated set of security capabilities that help organizations address their most-pressing security requirements and concerns.
+In addition to the basic security principles, Exadata Database Machine addresses survivability, defense in depth, least privilege, and accountability.
+Exadata Database Machine delivers a well-integrated set of security capabilities that help organizations address their most-pressing security requirements and concerns.

 1.1 Survivability of Mission-Critical Workloads